jakobmoosbauer/symmetric-flips/README.md

-The included program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at yor option) any later version.
+The included program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The included program is distributed in the hope that it will be useful, but